NEPEM-UFSC/metan/cran-comments.md

 # Release summary
-This is a minor version that includes new functions and bug fixes
+This is a minor version that includes new functions and bug fixes.

 ## revdepcheck results